kid1211/AlgoPrep/Joe/Behaviour.md

 ###  4.5. <a name='Regret'></a>Regret

-- Situation: We just start using core data, no documentation on what is the best practice,
+- Situation: We just start using core data, no documentation on what is the best practice, profile + payment, passenger
 - Action: implemented a parent-child relationship, but it is not needed.
-TOO FOCUS ON the Tech
+TOO FOCUS ON the Tech, once you invest too much it is hard to let go
 - Result: Always the go to person for anything core data, luckily refactored that part.

 ###  4.6. <a name='Motivatedothers'></a>Motivated others